gracicot/gracicot.github.io/_posts/2018-11-05-modules-are-not-precompiled-headers.md

 This is where my title lies.
 Clang (at the moment) implement modules with their compiled header and Clang-modules implementation, which resulted in a more complete and working, but distorted implementation of modules.

-GCC on the other hand is more comformant in their imolementation and may be more efficient, but it still lack completeness since a lot of valid language constructs won't work for the moment and there is still many crashes.
+GCC on the other hand is more comformant in their implementation and may be more efficient, but it still lack completeness since a lot of valid language constructs won't work for the moment and there is still many crashes.

 ## The BMI And Recompilation